 Before the Meetings: A Morning Prayer

-A gentle prayer guide to settle your heart before a day filled with meetings.
-Find clarity, courage, and Christ's presence as you prepare for conversations and decisions ahead.
+A prayer guide to center yourself before a day of meetings.
+Find clarity, courage, and Christ's presence as you prepare to listen, speak, and lead with wisdom.

 Morning